 Aggressive tax planning

 When companies use aggressive tax planning, the risks increase that the company and its owners credibility is negatively impacted.
 Aggressive tax planning also entails an increased financial risk, which can affect the value of the company negatively.
-These are the main reasons why the Council on Ethics and the AP Funds get involved in the tax issue.
+These are the main reasons why the Council on Ethics gets involved in the tax issue.
 Further risks of aggressive tax planning include:

-- It can lead to tax legislation becoming more stringent which may strongly reduce the company’s future profits after tax.
+- tax legislation becoming more stringent which may strongly reduce the company’s future profits after tax.

-- There is also a risk that the relationships to local or national authorities are degraded, which can in turn entail delays in obtaining or losses of permits to conduct business.
+- a risk that the relationships to local or national authorities are degraded, which can in turn entail delays in obtaining or losses of permits to conduct business.

 Reducing the tax payments through transactions or other measures that lie outside the boundaries of the law, tax evasion or tax fraud is not permitted.

-The AP Funds presuppose that all companies comply with current laws and regulations, both in the tax area and other areas.
+The Council on Ethics presupposes that all companies comply with current laws and regulations, both in the tax area and other areas.
 The responsibility for this ultimately lies with the company’s Board of Directors.
 Checking that this is done is not a matter for the owners or investors, but rather for national tax authorities, the company’s auditors and justice authorities.

-The Council on Ethics and the AP Funds’ view is that greater openness and voluntarily reporting contributes to reducing the risks.
+The Council on Ethics’ view is that greater openness and voluntarily reporting contributes to reducing the risks.
 Greater openness also makes it easier for the investors to analyse and assess the companies’ tax risks.
 The companies’ Boards should decide on a tax policy that includes the principles that govern the handling of taxes.